 - ESG investing has zero effect on a company’s cost of capital, revenues, CEO pay, etc. None, zilch.

 - If investors are concerned about stuff like climate change, they should be doing the EXACT OPPOSITE of ESG investing.
-In that, they should be buying up stock of companies they dislike and forcing their way on the board like Engine No. 1 did to Exxon.
+In that, they should be buying up the stock of companies they dislike and forcing their way on the board like Engine No. 1 did to Exxon.

 - A better way to support a cause is to take the gains from investing and donate them to a charity that is actually making a change.
-You’ll also get a tax write off.
+You’ll also get a tax write-off.

 - Just for fun, compare the expense ratios of ESG ETFs versus those that don’t use an ESG screen.
 Reach out over the weekend if you see a pattern emerge.

-I know this sounds harsh but it’s actually meant to help.
+I know this sounds harsh, but it’s actually meant to help.
 And to be fair, I see these anti-woke ETFs the same way.
 Why would anyone ever want to mix politics with investing?
 When has anything, anywhere, at any time been improved when politics were mixed in?

 Tesla got the boot

 That little rant was meant to tee up the funniest story of the week.
 The number one electric car maker on the planet was just removed from the S&P Global ESG Index.
 You can’t make this stuff up.